GraphFusion/GraphFusionAI/README.md

 - **LLM response parsing is unreliable** – Some responses need better structuring.
 - **Graph updates may cause inconsistencies** – Edge cases in knowledge storage require fixes.
 - **Tool integration is not fully tested** – Some tools might not work as expected.
+- **Simulation performance may degrade** – Large environments with many agents can impact performance.
+- **Simulation visualization needs optimization** – Real-time rendering can be slow with many agents.

 ## **🚀 Quick Start: Create an AI Agent**